Reno

 Overview

 The State of Nevada allows local jurisdictions to adopt building energy codes at the municipal level.
-Nevada has adopted the 2012 International Energy Conservation Code (IECC) with state amendments for residential and commercial buildings.
-Reno has exceeded the state code and adopted the 2018 IECC for residential and commercial buildings.
+Nevada has adopted the 2021 International Energy Conservation Code (IECC) with state amendments for residential and commercial buildings.
+Reno is still only mandating the 2018 IECC for residential and commercial buildings, but is planning to adopt the 2024 IECC.
 To learn more about the building codes and requirements for the State of Nevada, please visit the State Policy Database.

 Commercial